alexanderhxs/CrashPredictionExtension/README.md

 This process is repeated for all possible starting points along the trajectories, generating a large number of test scenarios for training and evaluation.
 In addition, this mimics a real-time prediction approach, assuming we are always at time point 6 and look 3 points into the future.

-## 3. Analysis in the Notebooks
+## 3. Analysis and Evaluation

-The generated scenarios are used in the Jupyter notebooks to evaluate various prediction models.
+The generated scenarios are used in the Jupyter notebooks to evaluate and compare various prediction models using a set of standard metrics.

 ### Evaluation Metrics